-The homepage of your church website is likely someone’s first impression of your church.
-And if your homepage frustrates them, they’ll never visit.
+The homepage of a great church website is likely someone’s first impression of your church.
+Likewise, if your homepage frustrates them, they’ll never visit.
 It’s important that you nail this first impression.

 Look at your homepage and ask yourself: “If this is the first time someone visits my website, what do they need to know about me?
 What do they need to do next?
 What do they need to immediately understand about our church and its culture?”
 Your homepage should include the following criteria: